MS-NeRF: Multi-Space Neural Radiance Fields: Related Work

-Glossy materials with high specular have a great influence on NeRF-like methods, \cite{verbin2022refnerf} is inspired by precomputation-based techniques~\cite{ramamoorthi2009precomputation} in computer graphics to represent and render view-dependent specular and reflection, but it fails to handle mirror-like reflective surfaces because the virtual images cannot be treated as textures.
-Guo \etal~\cite{guo2022nerfren} propose to decompose reflective surfaces into a transmitted part and reflected part, which is the most relevant work to ours, but such decomposition cannot handle 360-degree views with mirror-like objects because the virtual images have no difference from real objects until the viewpoint moves beyond a certain angle.
+Glossy materials with high specular have a great influence on NeRF-like methods. \cite{verbin2022refnerf} is inspired by precomputation-based techniques~\cite{ramamoorthi2009precomputation} in computer graphics to represent and render view-dependent specular and reflection, but it fails to handle mirror-like reflective surfaces because the virtual images cannot be treated as textures.
+Guo \etal~\cite{guo2022nerfren} propose to decompose reflective surfaces into a transmitted part and reflected part, which is the most relevant work to ours.
+However, such decomposition cannot handle 360-degree views with mirror-like objects, because the virtual images have no difference from real objects until the viewpoint moves beyond a certain angle.
+Zeng \etal~\cite{zeng2023mirror-nerf} incorporates the ray tracing scheme into NeRF to model the reflection, but there also lacks views behind the mirrors.

 Another line of work similar to ours is multiple neural radiance fields, but they do so for different purposes~\cite{niemeyer2021giraffe, reiser2021kilonerf, yang2022recursive, yang2021learning, guo2020object}. \cite{niemeyer2021giraffe} uses object-level neural radiance fields for 3D-aware generation and composition. \cite{reiser2021kilonerf, yang2022recursive} uses multiple small MLPs for efficient rendering. \cite{yang2021learning, guo2020object} uses multiple object-level neural radiance fields for 3D scene decomposition and edition.